 SOME IDEAS FOR BAKING WITH YOUR PUPS

-Some of our clients have been very creative throughout Lockdown.
+Some of our dog training clients have been very creative throughout Lockdown.
 I asked Janet to put together some of her recipes so we can all have a go.
 Enjoy!

 By Janet Buckmaster